Support community initiatives such as DARE, the K9 Unit, and Cadet Program

 $25,000 provided by the city.

 Participation in Downstate Police Pension.
-Sworn police officers contribute 9.91% of their paycheck towards their pension.
+Sworn police officers contribute 9.91% of their salary towards their pension.

 10 hour shifts.
 3 days off a week.**